Saadat Hasan Manto: Writings

 His final works, which grew from the social climate and his own financial struggles, reflected an innate sense of human impotency towards darkness and contained satire that verged on dark comedy, as seen in his final work, Toba Tek Singh.
 It not only showed the influence of his own demons, but also that of the collective madness that he saw in the ensuing decade of his life.
 To add to it, his numerous court cases and societal rebukes deepened his cynical view of society, from which he felt isolated.

-No part of human existence remained untouched or taboo for him; he sincerely brought out stories of prostitutes and pimps alike, just as he highlighted the subversive sexual slavery of the women of his times.
+No part of human existence remained untouched or taboo for him; he sincerely brought out stories of prostitutes and pimps alike, just as he highlighted the subversive sexual slavery of the women of his time.
 To many contemporary women writers, his language portrayed reality and provided them with the dignity they long deserved.
 He is still known for his scathing insight into human behaviour as well as revelation of the macabre animalistic nature of the enraged people, that stands out amidst the brevity of his prose.

 "We’ve been hearing this for some time now — Save India from this, save it from that.
 The fact is that India needs to be saved from the people who say it should be saved.